Does an Employer’s Duty of Care Extend to Stress?

 Work-related stress occurs due to the pressures or demands in the workplace.
 For each employee, stress triggers and levels will vary.
 Factors such as skills and experience, age and disability can all impact a person’s ability to manage their stress and prevent it from becoming out of control.

 While stress is often viewed as a negative experience, it can have positive effects in small doses.
-Eustress, also known as “good stress,” is a form of stress that has been found to be beneficial for health, motivation, performance and emotional well-being.
+Eustress, also known as “good stress,” is a form of stress that has been found to be beneficial for health, motivation, performance and emotional wellbeing.
 When exposed to low-level stressors, the brain produces neurotrophins, which strengthen connections between neurons and boost productivity, concentration, and overall performance.
 Additionally learning to manage stress can improve resilience and determination, making it easier to handle future stressful situations.

 Some common causes of stress include: